DenizAydin99/AirflowWeatherReport/README.md

    Log in using the admin credentials you created (e.g., `admin/admin`).

 2. **Trigger the DAG:**
-   In the Airflow UI, enable and trigger the `weather_etl` DAG.
+   In the Airflow UI, enable and trigger the DAG.
    Monitor task logs to verify that data is fetched, loaded, and verified successfully.

 3. **Check Data in PostgreSQL:**